Wontoz/MANTiS/README.md

 The current version of M4NTiS is a demo version with many features still to be added.
 Everything from new components to new technologies may be implemented in future versions.

 ### How to use
-Clone/Download the reposotiry on your local machine.
+Clone/Download the repository on your local machine.

 ##### Install dependencies
 ```npm install```